vendramin/team/bachelor.md

 structures and implement different functions to play with specific properties of solutions.
 * Lennart Oorts 3/2023

+#### Prime number generators and the FRACTRAN programming language

+FRACTRAN is a Turing-complete programming language invented by the mathematician John Conway.
+A FRACTRAN program is an ordered list of positive rational numbers and an initial positive integer.
+In this fantastic language, Conway learned how to write an astonishing prime number generator.
+Surprisingly, this FRACTRAN program is just a list of 14 rational numbers!

 ---

 #### Constraint programming techniques in discrete mathematics.